MidanAhmed/dbkrak/README.md

-# 🐙 dbkrak
+# 🐙 krakn

-**dbkrak** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.
+**krakn** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.

-> dbkrak surfaces real data from the deep and applies it to future-ready schemas.
+---

+## 🚧 Status

+🔨 This project is currently under active development.
+Expect rapid iteration, breaking changes, and incomplete features.

 ---